Composed solutions of synchronized patterns in multiplex networks of Kuramoto oscillators: Kuramoto oscillators on multiplex networks

-We can still represent the multiplex network using a similar form than shown in Eq. (\ref{eq:KM_main}).
-In this case, the information about intra-layer coupling and inter-layer coupling is represented in a single matrix and:
+We can still represent the multiplex network using a similar form as in Eq. (\ref{eq:KM_main}).
+In this case, the information about intra-layer coupling and inter-layer coupling is represented in a single $NM \times NM$ matrix $K$ such that

+where the matrices $\bm{A}_{lk}$ are the same as introduced in Eq. (\ref{eq:multiplex_kuramoto}).
+Then the equation of the system turns out to be

 where now $i \in [1,\, NM]$, such that: